7 essential garden tools to make your gardening life really easy

 Within these seven tools, there are options.
-Many gardeners have several sizes of each, but that’s probably not always necessary if you are a middle-sized gardener (especially if you pay for some professional gardening help as professionals usually bring their own tools.
+Many gardeners have several sizes of each, but that’s probably not always necessary if you have a middle-sized garden.
+And if you have a professional gardener, they usually bring their own tools.
 Find out more about finding the perfect gardener for your garden here.